 Graphene might be one of the world's most useful materials.
-Though it is only one carbon atom thick, it's many times stronger than steel, and highly flexible to boot.
+Though it's only one carbon atom thick, it's many times stronger than steel, and highly flexible to boot.

 Ever since it was first isolated by researchers in 2004, the list of patents involving graphene has grown exponentially every year.
 It may not be long before this supermaterial spawns a technological revolution that could truly change the world.

 Here are several profound graphene inventions to look forward to in the near future.

 The same researchers who won the Nobel Prize for isolating graphene, Andre Geim of Manchester University and colleagues, have shown that graphene could be used to make mobile electric generators powered by hydrogen extracted from the air.
 Geim's team discovered that although graphene is impermeable to even the smallest of atoms, it can be used to sieve hydrogen atoms stripped of their electrons.

 This means graphene films could be used to vastly improve the efficiency of proton-conducting membranes, which are essential components of fuel-cell technology.
 Geim imagines a future in which vehicles could be powered just by the tiny amounts of hydrogen in ambient air.
 "Essentially, you pump your fuel from the atmosphere and get electricity out of it," Geim said.

 2. Protection from mosquitoes